vczhou/vczhou.github.io/README.md

 Update 2:
 I just attended HackDFW this past weekend (4/16-4/17) and am thouroughly sleep deprived.
 However, this website has recieved some nice updates and looks a lot nicer with actual CSS elements in it.
 Definitley want to start learning some javaScript/jQuery soon.
 -04.18.16

+Update 3:
+Eek!
+It's definitley hard to find the time to sit down and actually code on projects not related to school stuff.
+It's time to stress about final projects and final exams, but definitley really want to spend a good chunk of time playing around with CSS and javaScript some more.
+I've definitely found codecademy and w3school examplese super useful these past few weeks.
+-04.20.16